-Microflora Lentils with coriander, turmeric and garlic
+Microflora Lentils with Cilantro, Turmeric and Garlic

 Today’s recipe is a real powerhouse, full of gut friendly and flora enhancing ingredients.
 Don’t be put off by the slightly long ingredient list – half of it is just spices that are commonly found in any grocer.
 Spices and herbs are not only good but the good bacteria in your gut actually thrive on them because they are full of antioxidants, and mixing several different spices together only makes it better.